Web Central to be Retired

 Web Central does not meet the requirements for hosting classified data.
 Category-I data, including FERPA-protected data, must NOT be stored on Web Central.

 Web Publishing via Web Central

 The standard technology stack is Solaris, Apache and PHP 5.2 in Safe Mode for www.utexas.edu sites.
-Custom domains such as landmarks.utexas.edu can be hosted on Web Central; the custom-domain hosting service employs both Solaris and RedHat Enterprise Linux 5 (RHEL5) environments, with RHEL5 being the default for new custom sites, and also uses Apache and PHP 5.2 in Safe Mode.
+Custom domains such as landmarks.utexas.edu can be hosted on Web Central; the custom-domain hosting service employs both Solaris and RedHat Enterprise Linux 5 (RHEL5) environments, with RHEL5 being the default, and also uses Apache and PHP 5.2 in Safe Mode.

 - UNIX (UTS) users accounts and file storage

 - File ownership groups for shared content editing

 - Supports SSL-based authentication Web access to content (requires an SSL Certificate)